pyqlsa/wdict/README.md

           File to write dictionary to (will be overwritten if it already exists)

           [default: wdict.txt]

+      --output-urls <OUTPUT_URLS>
+          File to write urls to (will be overwritten if it already exists)

       --filters <FILTERS>...
           Filter strategy for words; multiple can be specified (comma separated)